exasol/test-db-builder-python/doc/user_guide/user_guide.rst

         # ... run the code under test here...
         # ... then validate the results.

-This example demonstrates several key features of TDDB:
+This example demonstrates several key features of TDBP:

 * The ``factory.create_schema()`` method creates a new schema in the database
 * ``schema.create_table()`` creates a table with the specified columns and data types